Sahilmeangi/myFirstRepository/README.md

 # myFirstRepository
-This is my first repository
+This is my first repository.
+This is my added sentence.